 As residency positions in librarianship have increased in popularity again, libraries have rushed to develop their own resident librarian programs.
 Nearly three years ago, my institution hired me as their very first resident librarian.
 This presentation will lay out a road map example of a successful and effective residency structure for universities.

-Diversity, Equity, and Inclusion; Professional/staff development
+Tags: Diversity, Equity, and Inclusion; Professional/staff development

 Christina Huffaker, Utica College